Planning for What Matters Most

 - Deed Transfers — we prepare and record all deeds needed to transfer your real property into the trust

-- Personalized Funding Consultation — a dedicated session where we review every account and asset you own and walk you through exactly how to retitle or re-designate each one
+- Personalized Funding Consultation — a dedicated session where we review every account and asset you own and walk you through exactly how to complete your trust funding

-- Custom Funding Guide — a written, account-by-account reference specific to your situation to use as a checklist for completing the funding process
+- Custom Funding Guide — a written, account-by-account reference specific to your situation to use as a checklist for completing your funding

-- Plain-Language Plan Summary — a one-page overview of your estate plan in everyday language, so a family member could pick it up and immediately understand what you have and where to find it
+- Plain-Language Plan Summary — a one-page overview of your estate plan in everyday language, so a family member could pick it up and understand what's in place

-- 12-Month Check-In — we follow up one year after signing to review any life changes, confirm your funding is complete, and answer any new questions
+- 12-Month Check-In — we follow up one year after signing to review any life changes, confirm your funding is complete, and answer questions

-- Professional Estate Plan Binder — your complete plan organized in a high-quality leather binder with labeled, tabbed sections and your plan summary on top
+- Professional Estate Plan Binder — your complete plan organized in a high-quality leather binder with labeled, tabbed sections and your name on the spine

-Everything in the Complete Plan, plus additional guidance and tools to make sure your family is truly prepared — not just legally, but practically.
+Everything in the Complete Plan, plus additional guidance and tools to make sure your family is truly prepared.

-- Detailed Asset Inventory — a comprehensive summary of all your accounts, policies, and property, organized so your family can locate everything when it matters
+- Detailed Asset Inventory — a comprehensive summary of all your accounts, policies, and property, organized so your family can locate and access everything efficiently

-- Letter of Instructions Template — a guided template for the important practical details your legal documents don't cover: where to find the safe deposit key, who your insurance agent is, how to handle your accounts
+- Letter of Instructions Template — a guided template for the important practical details your legal documents don't cover: where to find things, who to call, and what to do first

-- Two Years of Update Coverage — if you sell a home, welcome a grandchild, or experience another significant life change within two years of signing, we will amend or restate your trust at no additional charge
+- Two Years of Update Coverage — if you sell a home, welcome a grandchild, or experience another significant life change within two years of signing, we update your plan at no additional charge

 - Priority Scheduling — direct access to your attorney and priority appointment scheduling for any questions or concerns during the coverage period